 10. Jock, Alliance Property Management – on Fast Growth:

 Our company has grown 30 percent in the last two years by belonging to great property management associations like NARPM and investing in our property management marketing strategies.
-That means spending money on a great website, blogging, Google AdWords, working with good marketing partners, and being quick to respond to leads.
+That means spending money on a great website, blogging, Google Ads, working with good marketing partners, and being quick to respond to leads.
 Building a reputation is really important; you want people to know about you before you talk to them.
 So, invest in creating a great brand for your property management company.

 [Excerpt from our interview with Tony LeBlanc] Tony called all the Realtor friends he worked with previously and used his relationships and connections to quickly establish himself.
 There was a snowball effect from picking up the phone and letting people know he was in business.
 Property management is a people business and a relationship business.
 It’s hard to earn new business sitting in the office.
 Go out and meet every Realtor in town and anyone associated with the rental business.
 Connect and create relationships to increase the amount of business you’re doing.

 Fourandhalf note: We were at the recent Inman Connect San Francisco 2017 – Real Estate Conference, where high-powered real estate agents meet to stay ahead of the industry.
 Of the real estate agents we spoke to, the majority of them did not have a relationship with any of the property management companies in their community.
 It is important for property managers to be aggressive in conveying their value propositions to people like real estate agents, where there is a great opportunity for a mutual partnership.